Sayantand938/anki-utils/instructions/tagging_instructions.md

 - **File Type:** JSON
 - **Format:** Each entry in the output JSON file should contain the following fields:
   - `noteId` (copied from the input file).
-  - `chosenTag` (the single most appropriate tag selected from the valid tag list).
+  - `chosenTag` (the single most appropriate tag selected from the valid tag list, in `PRIMARY_SUBJECT::Sub-Tag` format).
 - **Output Example:**
   ```json
   [